baileyferrari/TC25_VHOT_Manual/README.md

 If you're following along later or exploring on your own:

-- Continue to the next section of this lab manual for **starter prompts** using this same dataset.
+- Continue to the next section of this lab manual -- we've provided a few **starter prompts** using this same dataset to show you how much easier it is to create similiar visualizations to what we created manually today.
 - You’re also welcome to use your **own prompts** or **upload new data**.
 - This trial site is **completely secure** and **only accessible to you** (or others you explicitly invite).